 Starting and stopping data acquisition from messages received from the controlling host system running the DCL application

-Reading the sensor(s) at the appropriate sample rate and buffering these sample frames into a queue for local flash datafile storage or real-time streaming over MQTT-SN to DCL
+Reading the sensor(s) at the appropriate sample rate and buffering these sample frames into a queue for local flash datafile storage or real-time streaming to the DCL

 Resetting the device and clearing buffers and memory to restart the process for additional capture sessions.

-SensiML uses a simplified version of MQTT messaging protocol known as MQTT-SN to send and receive all command, control, and data messages between the host system and the embedded device.
-The full protocol for communicating with Data Capture Lab can be found in the SensiML Interface Specification1.
-We will not cover the details of the protocol in this Application Note overview, as they are discussed at length in the referenced specification.
+The SensiML Data Capture Lab supports two Live Streaming Interface Specifications.
+To get started quickly, we recommend the Simple Streaming Interface.
+If you need more advanced command and control of your sensors, we support a version of MQTT messaging protocol known as MQTT-SN to send and receive all command, control, and data messages between the host system and the embedded device.
+The full protocol for communicating with Data Capture Lab can be found in the SensiML Interface Specification Documentation.

 To aid in the development of writing firmware required by the user, existing reference implementations in source code form are available for the supported off-the-shelf dev boards and may be revised as needed by the user.
 At present writing, such reference implementations include: